RMHogervorst/blog/content/post/2019-08-17-william-sealy-gosset-one-of-the-first-data-scientists.md

 > The Guinness future was in “scientific brewing”—large-scale, industrially con- trolled brewing—wherein all factors of production, from barley breeding to taste testing, are controlled, improved, and confirmed by experimental science.
-A de- gree from either Oxford or Cambridge in a natural science was a minimum requirement for a Guinness brewer in the new era  -- Guinnessometrics - Stephen T. Ziliak
+A degree from either Oxford or Cambridge in a natural science was a minimum requirement for a Guinness brewer in the new era  -- Guinnessometrics - Stephen T. Ziliak

 This does sounds a lot like applied statistics, or operational statistics, or...